 - Washing your hands with soap and water – you need to continue washing for 20 seconds to get rid of the bacteria

 - Avoid overusing antibiotics, seek out alternatives when sick

 - Take antibiotics as directed when it is necessary to take them

-Soap and water or alcohol based disinfectants are better than antibacterial products that may only kill weak bacteria and allow other stronger bacteria to reproduce or mutate into resistant strains.
+Typically, soap and water or alcohol based disinfectants is better than antibacterial products because the antibacterial products may only kill weak bacteria and allow other stronger bacteria to reproduce or mutate into resistant strains.